DqwertyC/custom-enchanting/README.md

-# datapacks
+# Custom Enchanting
-A collection of my Minecraft datapacks.
+A collection of my custom Minecraft enchantments.
 Each folder is it's own separate pack and can be placed in the "datapacks" folder of your world save.

 **custom_enchanting**